philbudne/xxl/doc/vm.md

 Each instruction class must have a "name" property, so `reginstr` knows the name of the instruction to register for conversion to internal form.

-Because closures allow the repeated restoration of program flow/state to an arbitrary point saved in a call frame, all VM stacks (`SP, FP`, and `SCOPE`) cannot be represented as arrays (or Python lists) of values.
+Because continuations allow the repeated restoration of program flow/state to an arbitrary point saved in a call frame, all VM stacks (`SP`, `FP`, and `SCOPE`) cannot be represented as arrays (or Python lists) of values.
 Instead each new item pushed onto a stack contains a parent pointer, which must never be changed (`SP` and `FP` point to Python